camillefrancq/sml5202-final-francq/index.md

 </p>

 <p>
-You would like to start learning french from square one?
+<strong>You would like to start learning french from square one?
 That is a great idea!
-BELCH is here to help you find an easy and interesting way to begin. <br>
+BELCH is here to help you find an easy and interesting way to begin.</strong><br>

 <h2> Overview: WHAT & WHO?</h2>